elena5875/project5_cherryleaves/README.md

 ## Unfixed Bugs

        1.I tried to create another machine learning for the ML app wherein the ML app can also detect if the image is a leaf or not.
-But has been unsuccessful.
+Tested the ML machine with a logo of facebook and it has detected an error in its reading.
+However it has not said that it is either a leaf or an inanimate object.

        2.Deploying the ML app to heroku.
 For days I have been trying to deploy my ML app in Heroku and it seems to sometimes work sometimes not.
+I have fixed this bug and hopefully the app will now run smoothly

        3.For Some reason when I run my ML app locally everything works fine but if I run my app in Heroku.
 Heroku has decided that SavedModel file does not exist at: jupyter_notebooks/outputs/v1/cherry_leaves_model.keras/{saved_model.pbtxt|saved_model.pb}.
-I tried everything however nothing is working until the deadline.
+This bug has also been fixed and is now running smoothly in both heroku and locally.

+       4. I have encountered Error R14(memory quota exceed).
+I seems that my memory qouta for this app is about to exceed its limit.
+However, the website is still functioning properly.
+I need to to create a monitor performance or upgrade my heroku dyno.
+For now I will not change anything unless during testing the website would crash.

 ## Deployment